 The TPR provides a registration procedure and envisions the issuing of Temporary Protection Identification Documents (Geçici Koruma Kimlik Belgesi) to beneficiaries upon registration.
 This card serves as the document asserting the concerned person’s status as a beneficiary of temporary protection.

-Article 25 TPR explicitly excludes temporary protection beneficiaries from the possibility of long-term legal integration in Turkey.
-According to Article 25, the Temporary Protection Identification Document issued to beneficiaries does not serve as residence permit as such, may not lead to “long term residence permit” in Turkey in accordance with Articles 42 and 43 LFIP.
+Article 25 TPR explicitly excludes temporary protection beneficiaries from the possibility of long-term legal integration in Türkiye.
+According to Article 25, the Temporary Protection Identification Document issued to beneficiaries does not serve as residence permit as such, may not lead to “long term residence permit” in Türkiye in accordance with Articles 42 and 43 LFIP.

 A verification and update process of data of Syrians under temporary protection was completed at the end of 2018, in close cooperation with UNHCR.
-UNHCR reported that 96% of the verification target across Turkey was met through this exercise.
-According to stakeholders, however, the verification process only covered about 50 to 60% of temporary protection beneficiaries in regions such as Istanbul, Şanlıurfa or Hatay.
-More recent data are not available.
+UNHCR reported that 96% of the verification target across Türkiye was met through this exercise.
+According to stakeholders, however, the verification process only covered about 50 to 60% of temporary protection beneficiaries in regions such as İstanbul, Şanlıurfa or Hatay.

 Article 2 TPR.